rdfostrich/ostrich-node/README.md

 ## Usage

 OSTRICH requires ZLib, Kyoto Cabinet and CMake (compilation only) to be installed.
+See `install-kc-ci.sh` on how to install Kyoto Cabinet.

 ### Importing the library
 Install the library by adding `ostrich-bindings` to your `package.json` or executing